Malcontents (France)

-The Malcontents were a faction of gentlemen in the Fifth French War of Religion (1574–1576).
-It opposed the policy of Henry of Valois, duc d'Anjou, who had become king under the name Henry III on 30 May 1574, and allied itself to the Huguenots.
+The Malcontents were a faction of gentlemen in the "fifth" French War of Religion (1574–1576).
+They opposed the policy of Henry of Valois, duc d'Anjou, who had become king under the name Henry III on 30 May 1574, and allied themselves with the Huguenots.
 The leader was the King's brother Francis, Duke of Alençon (made Duke of Anjou in 1576).

 The main goal of the Malcontents was to oppose the absolutist ambitions of the King.

-They were unhappy (malcontent) with the way the King treated the old French nobility.
+Established in 1574, they were unhappy (malcontent) with the way the King treated the old French nobility.

 The Malcontent movement has been compared to the Fronde, 70 years later.

 Members

 The Malcontents had both Catholic and Huguenot members.